arnsteio/OpenSCAD-workshop-2018-02/README.md

 4. [Modules](04-modules.md)
 5. [Trigonometry, conditionals and loops](05-trigonometry_conditionals_loops.md)
 6. [Miscellaneous Functions](06-miscellaneousFunctions.md)

-Target audience:
-Attendees should have experience with writing formatted text (html, XML, LaTeX or even the command line).
-Programming experience is helpful but not necessary.
-We will do some maths (rotational objects and trigonometry), having high school math (1. klasse videregående) will help understanding.

-Number of attendees: 30

 Need a room close to Bjørnehjørnet (for closeness to the 3D printer), need the 3D printer itself booked for the day in the library system, wifi, power, a screen to present on.